symbiotejs/symbiote.js/README.md

 * TypeScript friendly - use it in TS or JS projects from the common source code
 * Integration friendly: works with any modern development stack
 * Lifecycle control: no need to initiate something from outside
-* ESM friendly - native modules are best!
+* ESM friendly - native JavaScript modules are best!
+* Developer Experience on the mind: compact names, convenient APIs
 * Open source (MIT license)

 ### Tech concept description
 * Native DocumentFragment instead of expensive Virtual DOM sync
 * Shadow DOM - is optional, use it when you need it only
-* Styling approach: total freedom, from the old classics to cutting age platforn abilities
+* Styling approach: total freedom, from the old classics to the cutting age platforn abilities
 * Native HTML and DOM API instead of expensive custom template syntax processing
-* Templates - are out of the component or render function context, it’s just a simple JavaScript literals.
+* Templates - are out of the component or render function context.
+It’s just a simple JavaScript literals.
 So you can keep them or process wherever you want
 * Fast synchronous UI updates
-* Full data context from the document structure
+* Full data context access from the document structure
 * Full data context availability for template bindings
 * DOM API friendly approach, for the most perfomant solutions
 * Convenient object model access instead of opaque abstractions